magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 > NOTE 10: when you require an external JS library prepackaged for
 > being used by CLJS you can refer its symbols by using the `js`
-> synthetic namespace.
+> fictitious namespace.

-We can verify if the `marked` JS library works as expected as follows:
+We can verify the `marked` JS library works as expected as follows:

 ```clj
 cljs.user> (js/marked "This is *another* comment.")